 Most Connecticut home sellers who want to save on realtor fees should work with a local real estate agent who offers full service for a lower rate.

-Our top pick is Clever Real Estate, a free service that matches sellers like you with top local agents — and negotiates lower realtor fees on your behalf.
+Our agent-matching service matches you with top-producing local agents who work for a low listing fee when you find them through our free service.
 (See our full low commission real estate agent rankings for more local options.)

-Clever is the best choice for most people because it negotiates 1.5% listing fees with experienced agents from trusted brands like Keller Williams, RE/MAX, and Berkshire Hathaway.
-You’ll get 100% full service from your agent (guaranteed), but pay a fraction of the 2.66% listing fee that most Connecticut agents charge.
+Our service is the best choice for most people because we negotiate 1.5% listing fees with experienced agents from trusted brands like Keller Williams, RE/MAX, and Berkshire Hathaway.

 Negotiate a lower realtor fee on your own